hyundai-robotics/doc-hi6-operation/4-service/2-file-manager/2-rename-file-folder.md

   Even if a file is renamed, the information such as size, modified date, and attributes will remain the same as before.

 *
-  It is the same function as “R116 Program Number Change” of R codes.
+  It is the same function as "R116 Program Number Change" of R codes.

 {% endhint %}